L1quidH2O/DirectoryHandler.js/README.md

-appending to file will fill in a string, when the string reaches a certain length (default is 8192) it will flush it all into the temp file.
+appending to file will fill in a string, when the string reaches a certain length (default is 8192) it will flush it all into the file.

 it only writes to disk on `flush()` and `close()`